Indigenous

 How Does El Día De Los Muertos Combine Spanish and Indigenous Beliefs?

-While walking through the vibrant streets of Mexico during the lively celebration of Day of the Dead, we are immersed in a captivating mix of Spanish and indigenous customs that come together to pay homage to the deceased.
+While strolling through the bustling streets of Mexico during the festive Day of the Dead celebration, we are enveloped in a mesmerizing blend of Spanish and indigenous traditions that unite to honor the departed.

 This unique fusion of beliefs and customs creates a rich tapestry of cultural significance and symbolism.
 But how exactly do these two distinct influences come together to shape this deeply meaningful commemoration?